documentationfor yFiles for HTML 3.0.0.1

 CSS Styling

-yFiles for HTML offers CSS classes for certain default visual elements that enable styling of the view with CSS stylesheets.
+yFiles for HTML provides CSS classes for specific default visual elements, allowing you to style the view using CSS stylesheets.

-The default visuals can also be entirely replaced by custom visuals in cases where the provided CSS classes are not sufficient.
-For details, see the respective articles in Styling Selection, Focus, and Highlight and Resource Keys.
+The default visuals can also be completely replaced with custom visuals if the provided CSS classes are not sufficient.
+For details, see the articles in Styling Selection, Focus, and Highlight and Resource Keys.

 Default Look and Feel

-The library comes with a default look and feel for elements like tooltips, the label editor input box, scrollbars, handles, etc. This styling can be overridden or disabled with custom CSS.
+The library provides a default look and feel for elements such as tooltips, the label editor input box, scrollbars, and handles.
+You can override or disable this default styling with custom CSS.

-During instantiation of a GraphComponent, a <style> tag with the default look and feel is added to the DOM, if necessary.
-These styles can be overwritten with a more specific CSS selector for the respective default style.
+During the instantiation of a GraphComponent, a <style> tag containing the default look and feel is added to the DOM, if one doesn’t already exist.
+You can overwrite these styles with a more specific CSS selector for the respective default style.

-For example, see the yfiles.css file which is provided with the library files of yFiles for HTML.
-It provides CSS rules that are more specific than the programmatically added styling.
-Thus, these rules can be copied and overwritten to provide a different look and feel.
+For example, the yfiles.css file provided with the yFiles for HTML library files includes CSS rules that are more specific than the programmatically added styling.
+Therefore, you can copy and overwrite these rules to customize the look and feel.

-The yfiles.css file, that is provided with the library, is optional.
-If it is loaded explicitly, no <style> tag is added to the DOM during instantiation of a GraphComponent.
+The yfiles.css file included with the library is optional.
+If you load it explicitly, no <style> tag is added to the DOM during the instantiation of a GraphComponent.

-The CSS Styling demo illustrates how to create a dark theme for the diagram via CSS.
+The CSS Styling demo demonstrates how to create a dark theme for the diagram using CSS.

-In addition to the styling that is added automatically, there are more options to adjust the styling of the component with CSS, which is described in the following sections.
+In addition to the styling that is added automatically, you have more options to adjust the styling of the component with CSS, as described in the following sections.

 Styling of Scrollbars

-The scrollbars of the yFiles GraphComponent are styled with a default look and feel as explained in the section above.
-The defaults may be overwritten to get customized scrollbar styling.
+The scrollbars of the GraphComponent are styled with a default look and feel, as described earlier.
+You can overwrite these defaults to customize the scrollbar styling.

-Both the vertical and the horizontal scrollbar have the class yfiles-scrollbar and are further specialized via classes yfiles-scrollbar-vertical and yfiles-scrollbar-horizontal.
-The following are the important building blocks of a scrollbar:
+The vertical and horizontal scrollbars both have the class yfiles-scrollbar and are further specialized with the classes yfiles-scrollbar-vertical and yfiles-scrollbar-horizontal.
+The key components of a scrollbar are:

-• Two buttons (e.g. up and down) that have classes like, for example, .yfiles-button.yfiles-button-up
+• Two buttons (e.g., up and down) that have classes like .yfiles-button.yfiles-button-up.

-• A scrollbar range div with class .yfiles-scrollbar-range (and further specialized with .yfiles-scrollbar-range-vertical or .yfiles-scrollbar-range-horizontal)
+• A scrollbar range div with the class .yfiles-scrollbar-range (and further specialized with .yfiles-scrollbar-range-vertical or .yfiles-scrollbar-range-horizontal).

-• The content of the scrollbar range, holding the slider that has class .yfiles-scrollbar-slider.
+• The content of the scrollbar range, which holds the slider with the class .yfiles-scrollbar-slider.

-To see all scrollbar-related CSS rules, please see the yfiles.css file provided with the library.
-Below you find an example that illustrates how to change the width and color of the vertical scrollbar.
-The CSS Styling demo provides a more complex example of how to customize the scrollbars.
+You can find all scrollbar-related CSS rules in the yfiles.css file included with the library.
+The CSS Styling demo provides a more detailed example of how to customize the scrollbars.

-To make the vertical scrollbar 30 pixels wide, the following CSS rules can be used:
+To set the width of the vertical scrollbar to 30 pixels, use the following CSS rules:

 .yfiles-canvascomponent .yfiles-scrollbar.yfiles-scrollbar-vertical,